• Skip to primary navigation

 MSN program length in Oregon

 It takes about 2-3 years to complete an MSN from start to finish.
 Many MSN programs are designed to fit busy nurses’ schedules.
-Hence, things like night and online classes are the norm in many schools.
+Hence, things like night and online classes are the norms in many schools.

 Eligibility requirements for MSN in Oregon